-The renovation of the three traditional towers will begin with the South Tower and is expected to start in August of 2019.
-The bathrooms, elevators, fire sprinklers, HVAC and ADA (accessibility) upgrades are the focus of the project.
-Residents will only be assigned to floors 1-4 of South for the 2019-20 school year allowing the contractors to work on most bathrooms and all three elevators during the school year.
-The work will begin at the top of the tower and gradually work downward, completing the lowest floors May-August of 2020.
-The South Tower is expected to open in its entirety in August of 2020 (except for one elevator car that will still be worked on during the fall semester of 2020).
+The renovation of the three traditional towers began with the South Tower in August of 2019.
+The bathrooms, elevators, fire sprinklers, HVAC and ADA (accessibility) upgrades were the focus of the project.
+Residents were only assigned to floors 1-4 of South for the 2019-20 school year, allowing the contractors to work on most bathrooms and all three elevators during the school year.
+The work began at the top of the tower and gradually worked downward, completing the lowest floors in August of 2020.
+The South Tower opened in its entirety in August of 2020 (except for one elevator car that will still be worked on during the fall semester of 2020).
 Going forward, all three elevators will become all-stops, thus the two operable elevator cars during the fall 2020 semester will both be all-stops.

 Impact During Renovation

-Once into the construction phase, University Housing will be adjusting its building occupancy strategy to accommodate as many students as possible.
+Once into the construction phase, University Housing has adjusted its building occupancy strategy to accommodate as many students as possible.
 During this time, RiverView Residence Hall will revert to its original status as a building open to first-year students.
-In addition, unaffected areas of the Sandburg Traditional Towers (North, South, West) will have limited availability for upper-level students.
+In addition, unaffected areas of the Sandburg Traditional Towers (North, South, and West) will have limited availability for upper-level students.
 Therefore, continuing students will mostly live in the following buildings: Sandburg East, Kenilworth Square Apartments, and Cambridge Commons.
 New first-year students will mostly live in: Sandburg North, Cambridge Commons, Sandburg West, and RiverView Residence Hall.

 2015-2016 Academic Year – Predesign work progresses, including selection of Architect and Engineer for Sandburg South Tower Bathroom Project.

 Fall 2016 – Project for South Tower is converted into a project for all three Sandburg Traditional Towers (North, South, and West).